 The program provides home visits and advocacy for those grandparents that may have physical limitations that prevent them from coming to the group activities.
 Additionally, the program provides respite activities and support services for the grandchildren.
 Family re-unification is also a major part of the program.

-Founded in 1991 by Thelma and Bob Krinsky and a group of concerned, activist grandparents, GASAK’s mission is to support, inform, and advocate for families with autistic children.
+Founded in 1991 by Thelma and Bob Krinsky and a group of concerned, activist grandparents, GASAK’s mission is to support, inform and advocate for families with autistic children.
 The group also seeks to raise awareness about autism and provide an informational clearinghouse to empower these families.

 Today GASAK continues this mission and expands it through monthly meetings where grandparents attend lectures on autism, other topics related to children with disabilities, health related issues and important research.
-These grandparents also use these meetings to network and share information on services and issues critical to families impacted by autism.
+These grandparents also use the meetings to network and share information on services and issues critical to families impacted by autism.
 They provide mutual support for the challenging issues that they and their families face.

 Many GASAK members participate in activities such as walks to raise much-needed funds for research.
 They also travel to the State Capital in Albany to lobby for the rights of autistic children for special services and participate in an annual informational legislative breakfast.